Complete Rules of Physics Brawl Online

 4 3 2 1 0

-• During the first 30 minutes of the Hurry-up series (before the option of skipping the problems activates - see The competition system and awarding of points) each team can get a bonus.
-The bonus is awarded for each completed triplet (i.e. successfully answered problems of the same number in all categories - e.g. M.1, E.1, X.1), and consists in doubling the points awarded for the particular triplet.
+• During the first 30 minutes of the Hurry-up series (before the option of skipping the problems becomes available—see The Competition System and Awarding of Points), each team can get a bonus.
+The bonus is awarded for each completed triplet (i.e., successfully answered problems of the same number in all categories—e.g., M.1, E.1, X.1).
+The bonus consists of doubling the points earned for that triplet.

 • These bonus points are displayed in the result sheet only in the “bonus points” and “total points” columns.

-• After the option of skipping the problems activates, the Hurry-up problems remain available, however, no bonus points will be awarded for the completed triplet.
+• After the option of skipping the problems becomes available, the Hurry-up problems remain available, but no bonus points will be awarded for the completed triplet.

 DESCRIPTION OF THE COMPETITION

-• The answer to every problem is always a number.
+• The answer to every problem is a number.

-• The number of significant figures and the units of the answer are always written in the problem task.
+• The required number of significant figures and the units of the answer are specified in the problem statement.

 • The values of some constants needed for the calculations are given in the list of constants available to each team.
-It is necessary to use these values to obtain the correct result within the tolerance interval.
-If the problem statement provides a different value, it is required to use that value.
-If the constant is not specified, its value should be obtained from common publicly available sources.
+These values must be used in order to obtain the correct result within the tolerance range.
+If the problem statement provides a different value, this value takes priority.
+If the constant is not specified, its value should be taken from publicly available sources.

 DESCRIPTION OF THE COMPETITION